armytag/langs/speedlang19/README.md

     - Nominal compounds are either subordinate, coordinate, or idiomatic
         - Subordinate compounds are determinative ('one who...'), comparative ('which are like...'), appositional ('green + bird = parrot'), numeral ('two + hundred')
         - Coordinate compounds are collective ('wife and husband = spouse') or contrastive ('water and fire = enmity') *(this seems similar to Mandarin)*
-        - Idiomatice compounds have a different meaning from the components ('gold + bird = person from whom one can make a profit')
+        - Idiomatic compounds have a different meaning from the components ('gold + bird = person from whom one can make a profit')
 - Pronouns are personal, demonstrative/interrogative, and other
     - Personal pronouns distinguish between first, second, and third persons
         - Personal plural pronouns are formed by adding plural suffix